Background pattern

 • guanfacine (for attention deficit hyperactivity disorder).

-Medicines for treating urinary problems
+Medicines for the treatment of urinary problems

-Medicines for treating cancer
+Medicines for the treatment of cancer

-• bortezomib, brentuximab vedotin, busulfan, erlotinib, gefitinib, idelalisib, imatinib, nintedanib, panobinostat, ponatinib, ruxolitinib or sonidegib.
+• bortezomib, brentuximab vedotin, busulfan, erlotinib, gefitinib, idelalisib, imatinib, nintedanib, panobinostat, ponatinib, ruxolitinib, or sonidegib.

-Medicines for treating infections
+Medicines for the treatment of infections

-• ciprofloxacin, clarithromycin or erythromycin (for bacterial infections),
+• ciprofloxacin, clarithromycin, or erythromycin (for bacterial infections),

 • delamanid (for tuberculosis),

-• artemether-lumefantrine or quinine (for malaria treatment),
+• artemether-lumefantrine or quinine (for malaria),

-• praziquantel (for tapeworms and tenias).
+• praziquantel (for worms and tapeworms).

 • glecaprevir/pibrentasvir (for hepatitis).